 If you have specific questions in relation to any aspects of Scottish tenancy law and with problem tenants in particular, don’t hesitate to contact our LetLaw team, who have significant experience in dealing with landlord queries.

-Landlords can also sign up to our mailing list to keep up to date and we issue a quarterly newsletter with a blog round up for ease of reference.
+Landlords can also sign up to our mailing list to keep up to date and we issue a regular newsletter.
 We also tweet via our feed @TCYLetLaw.